 You see, the problem with the phrase “I hate to see you in pain” is that they’re making the birth all about themselves.
 The observer doesn’t like the way she’s feeling, wants the laboring woman to stop being in pain… so that the observer can feel better.
 You guys, BIRTH IS ABOUT A MOM AND BABY, not about the birth team (or onlookers).
 Don’t make things about you, make it all about mom!

-If possible, avoid asking a laboring mom questions that can’t be answered with a simple yes or no. As soon as signs of labor begin on into active labor, a woman’s “thinking mind” is quiets down while her body is works hard to deliver her baby.
+If possible, avoid asking a laboring mom questions that can’t be answered with a simple yes or no. As soon as signs of labor begin on into active labor, a woman’s “thinking mind” quiets down while her body works hard to deliver her baby.
 As labor progresses the thinking mind goes further and further away.
-All her focus and energy is being spent on coping through contractions.
+All her focus and energy is being spent on coping through contractions and then resting between contractions.

 The question “how are you doing” is even more difficult to answer because a laboring mom probably doesn’t feel very good.
 Maybe she’s tired, hungry, nauseated, in pain, or emotionally spent.
 Not only is this question difficult to answer because it can’t be answered with a simple yes or no, but it’s hard to answer because she doesn’t feel good… but she’s in labor so…